Red Line (TRAX): Free Fare Zone

-Red Line Free Fare Zone only is of Library and Courthouse

 Train schedule

-On weekdays the first northbound Red Line trains (to the University Medical Center Station) leave the Central Pointe Station and the Daybreak Parkway Station at about 5:00 am.
-The first southbound trains (to the Daybreak Parkway Station) leave the Central Pointe Station at about 5:00 am and the University Medical Center Station at about 5:30 am.
-The last southbound train leaves the University Medical Center Station at 11:18 pm and the last northbound train leaves the Daybreak Parkway Station at 11:27.
+On weekdays and Saturdays, the first northbound Red Line trains to the University Medical Center Station leave the Central Pointe Station at 4:58 AM and the Daybreak Parkway Station at 4:45 AM.
+The first southbound trains to the Daybreak Parkway Station leave the Central Pointe Station at 4:56 AM and the University Medical Center Station at 5:30 AM.
+The last southbound train leaves the University Medical Center Station at 11:30 PM and the last northbound train leaves the Daybreak Parkway Station at 11:24 PM.
 However, the last trains only go as far as the Central Pointe Station.
-The last southbound train to the Daybreak Parkway Station leaves the University Medical Center Station at 10:57 pm and the last northbound train to the University Medical Center Station leaves the Daybreak Parkway Center Station at 10:18 pm.
+The last southbound train to the Daybreak Parkway Station leaves the University Medical Center Station at 10:45 PM and the last northbound train to the University Medical Center Station leaves the Daybreak Parkway Center Station at 10:24 PM.

-On Saturdays the first southbound trains leave the Central Pointe Station at about 6:00 am and the University Medical Center Station at about 7:00 am; the first northbound trains leaves the Daybreak Parkway Station at about 6:00 am and the Central Pointe Station at about 6:30 am.
-The last northbound train leaves the Daybreak Parkway Station at 11:29 pm and the last southbound train leaves the University Medical Center Station at 11:36 pm.
-However, the last trains only goes as far south as the Central Pointe Station.
-The last southbound train to the Daybreak Parkway Station leaves the Salt Lake Central Station at 10:52 pm and the last northbound train to the University Medical Center Station leaves the Daybreak Parkway Station at 10:29 pm.
+On Sundays, the first northbound Red Line trains to the University Medical Center Station leave the Central Pointe Station at 5:22 AM and the Daybreak Parkway Station at 5:49 AM.
+The first southbound trains to the Daybreak Parkway Station leave the Central Pointe Station at 5:03 AM and the University Medical Center Station at 6:08 AM.
+The last southbound train leaves the University Medical Center Station at 11:08 PM and the last northbound train leaves the Daybreak Parkway Station at 10:49 PM.

-On Sundays the first northbound and southbound trains both leave the Central Pointe Station at about 9:30 am.
-The first northbound train leaves the Daybreak Parkway Station and the first southbound train leaves the University Medical Center Station, both at about 10:00 am.
-The last northbound train leaves the Daybreak Parkway Station at 8:09 pm and the last southbound train leaves the University Medical Center Station at 8:16 pm.
 However, the last trains only go as far as the Central Pointe Station.
-The last southbound train to the Daybreak Parkway Station leaves the University Medical Center Station at 6:56 pm and the last northbound train to the University Medical Center Station leaves the Daybreak Parkway Station at 7:09 pm.
+The last southbound train to the Daybreak Parkway Station leaves the University Medical Center Station at 10:38 PM and the last northbound train to the University Medical Center Station leaves the Daybreak Parkway Center Station at 9:49 PM.

-Red Line trains run every fifteen minutes on weekdays and every twenty minutes on weekends.
+Red Line trains run every fifteen minutes on weekdays and Saturday and every thirty minutes on Sundays.